Skip to main content

 )

-There are FIVE optional parameters when creating a Misinformation vulnerability:
+There are EIGHT optional parameters when creating a Misinformation vulnerability:

 • [Optional] simulator_model: a string specifying which of OpenAI's GPT models to use, OR any custom LLM model of type DeepEvalBaseLLM.
 Defaulted to 'gpt-3.5-turbo-0125'.